DrChainsaw/NaiveNASlib.jl/README.md

 In practice one might not want to create a whole neural network library from scratch, but rather incorporate NaiveNASlib with an existing library in a glue package.
 It might appear that this will inevitably lead to type-piracy as neither the layer definitions nor the functions (e.g. nout, nin) would belong to the glue package.
-However, it turns out that one anyways need to wrap the layers in some intermediate type.
+However, one typically wants to wrap the layers in some intermediate type anyways.
 For instance, [NaiveNASflux](https://github.com/DrChainsaw/NaiveNASflux.jl) needs to wrap the layers from Flux in a mutable container as the layers themselves are not mutable.